How a close relationship with God can

 3.2 Finding ‘ourselves’

-We should learn how to follow the Lord’s ‘guidance‘ on our path through life.
+Importantly, we should learn how to follow the Lord’s ‘guidance‘ on our path through life.
 He knows every one of us: our personalities, abilities, and our weaknesses I must add.
 Our needs, and those of other people close to us … even others in our communities … are also clearly known by him.

 Just like me, you can come to find that God will be there to ‘guide you‘ in all the important areas of your life; to free you from the results of your own poor decision making.
 And when you follow that guidance he will then assist you towards the best outcomes possible.
 And that term “assist you” refers to God’s gift of ‘providence’.
 Please read the article, “God’s helping hand” for an understanding.
 It is also a result of God’s unconditional love towards us, also termed “grace.”
 But I refer to grace separately below.